Towards nanophotonic optical isolation via inverse design of energy transfer in non-reciprocal media: Inverse design using Green's tensors

 where the volume $V$ runs over the (small) region of the environment that has changed, $n(\mathbf{r})$ is the number density of atoms within that volume and $\alpha(\mathbf{r})$ are their polarisabilities.
 Assuming that the number density and polarisability do not vary over the perturbation region and using Eq.~\eqref{BornSeries} in Eq.~\eqref{perturbationInitialStep}, we have;

 We can drop the (positive) constants $2\alpha n$ since all that will turn out to matter is the maximum of this as a function of the choice of perturbation, so we are left with;

-Postponing for a moment discussion of any practical problems with Eq.~\eqref{perturbationWithBornSeries}, we note that there are a variety of ways to implement the actual optimisation, the simplest being the `additive' approach used in \cite{QEDBennett_2020} where a structure is built up block-by-block.
-In that method the quantity $\delta F$ is calculated as a function of $\mathbf{r}''$, a block is placed at the position with the highest $\delta F$ and the process iterates.
-Here we will employ a more powerful and general method called the level-set approach \cite{OSHER198812}.
-In the level-set method the medium is described by a level-set function $\Phi$ whose zero-level contour $\Phi(t)=0$ corresponds to the boundary of the medium, which in this case will be a non-reciprocal medium.
+In order to implement the optimization via Eq.~\eqref{perturbationWithBornSeries} we will employ a powerful and general method called the level-set approach \cite{OSHER198812}.
+In the level-set method the medium is described by a level-set function $\Phi$ whose zero-level contour $\Phi(t)=0$ corresponds to the boundary of the medium, which in this case will be nonreciprocal.
 The initial shape of the boundary is defined by

 where an artificial `time' parameter $t$ has been introduced, representing the iterative update process, and $\Phi<0$ inside the medium ($\Phi>0$ outside).
 The total time derivative of \eqref{levelSetDef} leads to an advection equation governing the evolution of the boundary: